-Incompletes are given to designate incomplete work in a passing status.
-The "I" should be changed to a letter grade within four (4) weeks after it is given, unless the Dean approves the delay.
-If the "I" is not changed within four weeks, a grade of "F" will be issued.
+Incompletes are given to designate incomplete work for a course.
+The "I" should be changed to a letter grade within four (4) weeks after it is given, unless the Dean approves extended time.
+If the "I" is not changed within four weeks, a grade of "F" will automatically be issued.
 The student must retake the course to replace the "F".